andyrobinson/ard-nav/FieldReports.md

 # Field Reports

+### 11 March 2023, Workshop
+* Software - try to isolate the problem - means using the outer loop, binary chop on rudder limit
+- slightly noisy?
+** Good 20, 30, 35
+** Bad 40
+* Hardware - try a different channel (if possible)

 ### 8 March 2023, Workshop
 * This is with Solar charging working ...
 * Still getting problems with crashing and the Rudder.
 Always happens at the right-hand end of travel (most negative)